 Support to scientific research: various types of project are funded on the basis of calls for proposals.

-Support to the research community: this concerns a range of initiatives activities which are beneficial to the entire Belgian remote sensing community as well as the acquisition of remote sensing imagery for the BELSPO’s research projects.
+Valorisation and support to the remote sensing community using following tools: website, newsletter, Twitter account and (co)-organisation of events.
+In addition, there is a a range of activities which are beneficial to the entire Belgian remote sensing research community as well as the acquisition of remote sensing imagery for the BELSPO’s research projects.

 - Thematic network projects